Supermalt: Production

 Non-alcoholic malt drinks can be made by either the traditional brewing method, where barley is steeped into malt and then brewed into a creamy, rich consistency, or made like a soft drink by using malt extract.
 Supermalt uses traditional brewing skills for all its non-alcoholic batches.

-The main difference between non-alcoholic malt drinks and non-alcoholic beers is that malt drinks are usually sweet and always dark in color.
+The main difference between non-alcoholic malt drinks and non-alcoholic beers is that malt drinks are usually sweet and always dark in colour.
 The sweet notes are a combination of naturally occurring glucose, fructose, saccharose, maltose and maltotriose.

-Various products of Supermalt are sold worldwide in more than 70 countries, and are mostly popular among the African and African-Caribbean communities in the UK.
+Various products of Supermalt are sold in more than 70 countries, and are mostly popular among the African and African-Caribbean communities in the UK.
 The primary consumer target group for malt drinks is the African-Caribbean population, which represents more than 1 million people in the UK, London being the largest single European market for malt drinks.

 Nutritional value

 Supermalt is made solely from raw materials of vegetable origin, except for the B-vitamins, which are synthetic.

-Supermalt's nutritional values (compared to milk, orange juice, cola and beer):